fersilva16/fly-dist-sys/README.md

 ### [Challenge #5a: Single-Node Kafka-Style Log](https://fly.io/dist-sys/5a)

+Simple implementation of a Kafka-style log.
+Store messages in a map, and return the messages after a given offset.

 [solution](kafka/a/main.go) / [tests](kafka/a/main_test.go)

 ### [Challenge #5b: Multi-Node Kafka-Style Log](https://fly.io/dist-sys/5b)

+Implementation using the Lin-KV store:

+- Compare and Swap to get the next offset for a key
+- Store the each message in a separated key
+- Last Write Wins to store the committed offsets

 [solution](kafka/b/main.go) / [tests](kafka/b/main_test.go)

 ### [Challenge #5c: Efficient Kafka-Style Log](https://fly.io/dist-sys/5c)

+The previous solution also works for this challenge, so I tried to remove the KV completely and use a leader-follower approach.

+The leader node is fixed to `n0` (could be done with a consensus algorithm).

+The leader handles the offsets to avoid conflicts.
+All the nodes exchange messages to get updated messages and committed offsets.

 [solution](kafka/c/main.go) / [tests](kafka/c/main_test.go)